-The program offers three degrees: a Masters of Fine Arts (MFA) in Creative Writing, a Masters (MA) or a Doctorate (Ph.D.) in English and American Literature, and a Ph.D. in Composition and Rhetoric.
+The program offers a Masters of Fine Arts (MFA) in Creative Writing and a Masters (MA) or a Doctorate (PhD) in English and American Literature.
+Within the PhD, we also offer concentrations in American Studies and in Composition and Rhetoric.

-The Five-College community and the surrounding areas have much to offer in terms of both cultural and scholarly resources.
+The Five College community and the surrounding areas have much to offer in terms of both cultural and scholarly resources.
 The Five College Library Special Collections includes important book and manuscript materials on women’s history and the history of women’s education, the papers of W.E.B.
-Du Bois, and the papers and correspondence of such authors as Emily Dickinson, Robert Frost, Carl Sandburg, Harvey Swados, William Carlos Williams, and Wallace Stevens among many others.
+Du Bois, and the papers and correspondence of such authors as Emily Dickinson, Robert Frost, Carl Sandburg, Harvey Swados, Sylvia Plath, William Carlos Williams, and Wallace Stevens among many others.
 Within easy striking distance too, are the Wadsworth Atheneum in Hartford, the American Antiquarian Society in Worcester, the National Yiddish Book Center in Amherst, and the libraries of Harvard and Yale Universities.
-Through ongoing poetry series at UMass, Smith and Mount Holyoke Colleges, many poets come each year to give readings – including recently Seamus Heaney, Czeslaw Milocz, Ntosake Shange, Chana Bloch, John Ashbery, Jorie Graham – and our own Martin Espada, Dara Weir, and James Tate.
+Through ongoing poetry series at UMass, Smith, and Mount Holyoke Colleges, many poets come each year to give readings – including recently Seamus Heaney, Czeslaw Milocz, Ntosake Shange, John Ashbery, and Jorie Graham – and our own Martin Espada, Dara Weir, and James Tate.

 Our program is keenly aware that the job market for college and university teachers of English has been tight for over two decades.
-But we are equally aware that the larger context of higher education is in a period of profound transformation -- and that new opportunities are arising for job applicants who prepare themselves creatively for the new environment.
-We support and encourage such preparation by giving our students ample opportunity to teach their own classes, by mentoring them closely as they become better teachers, and by offering a series of professionalization workshops on such topics as "Synthesizing Teaching, Technology, and Research," "What University Presses Are Looking For," and "Program Building and University Citizenship."
+But we are equally aware that the larger context of higher education is in a period of profound transformation – and that new opportunities are arising for job applicants who prepare themselves creatively for the new environment.
+We support and encourage such preparation by giving our students ample opportunity to teach their own classes, by mentoring them closely as they become better teachers, and by offering a series of professionalization workshops.
 Dissertation workshops are offered every year to help students through the difficult transition from course work into the intense involvement with research and writing that the dissertation requires.
 In addition we are in the process of creating structures through which graduate students can take full advantage of opportunities to use technology in their classroom.
-Finally, we guide students through the difficult process of "the job search," offering special workshops and providing mock interviews.
-Over the past three years (1997-2000), approximately 60 per cent of our graduate job seekers have found teaching jobs.
+Finally, we guide students through the difficult process of "the job search," offering special workshops and providing practice interviews.
+Over the past fifteen years (1998-2013), approximately 60 per cent of our graduate job seekers have found teaching jobs.